calvinbui/awx-playbook/README.md

 Install sshpass: `sudo apt install sshpass -y`

 Run the playbook: `ansible-playbook site.yml -i hosts -v -u calvin -k -K --ask-vault-pass`

+NOTE: Ansible for your user (e.g. `calvin`) can be different for the root user.
+Check the pip install packages to lock different versions.